LordoCreations/rivalspmt/readMe.md

-Generates Match PMT from a template markdown file
+Generates Map PMT from a template markdown file

 # Installation
 Requires `npm` and `node` (can download from https://nodejs.org/en/download)

-1. Download and Enter Directory in a shell
+1. Download and Enter Directory in a terminal
 2. Run `npm install`

 # Instructions for use